awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 **Dashboard**: provides the ability to see the list of Image Builder Instances currently in progress.
 **Steps**: click into each step of the application deployment and view details about what is being done and any scripts that are being installed as part of the process.
-**Properties**: displayes Step Functions Workflow details, like the lambda runtime size.
+**Properties**: displays Step Functions Workflow details, like the lambda runtime size.

-**Q: How do configure workflows withinn AWS VAM?**
+**Q: How do I configure workflows within AWS VAM?**

-Workflows is a default feature within AWS VAM and not additional configuration needs to be done to the solution to take advantage of it.
-To remove the feature you will need to edit the cloned code repository and make the necessary changes.
+Workflows is a default feature within AWS VAM and no additional configuration needs to be done to the solution to take advantage of it.
+To remove the feature, you will need to edit the cloned code repository and make the necessary changes.

 ## Microsoft Active Directory domain support